5 Critical Social Media Guidelines for Your Brand

 What not to do on social media, exhibit C:

-There are plenty of wrong ways to do social media as a brand.
-In fact, we’ve compiled a list of 7 things your brand should stop doing on social media.
+There are plenty of wrong ways to use social media as a brand.
+In fact, we’ve already compiled a list of seven things your brand should stop doing on social media.
+Without any sort of guidelines in place, it’s easy to bust your brand’s image on social media and get swept up in bad publicity.

 All sales are inherently built on trust.